 b.1984, Shoreham-by-Sea, England

-Rob Chavasse is a visual artist, living and working in London.
+Rob Chavasse lives and works in Dover, England.
 His work is often site-specific and subverts traditional notions of what an artwork constitutes.
-A recent example of Chavasse’s work is his installation for Frieze Focus, London, in 2016 with The Sunday Painter; Marsh Lane Diversion is a shipment of plasterboard temporarily diverted from the builders merchant to an exhibition space, with an image of a dishevelled bed printed on the sides of the stack.
+A recent example of Chavasse’s work is his installation for Frieze Focus, London, in 2016 with The Sunday Painter; Marsh Lane Diversion was a shipment of plasterboard temporarily diverted from the builders merchant to an exhibition space, with an image of a dishevelled bed printed on the sides of the stack.
 Chavasse’s conceptual caesuras, in the legacy of institutional critique, come with his own unique aesthetic and sense of the poetic.
-He is excited by the prospect of working in Spoleto, exploring new ideas in response to the spaces he encounters.
+He is represented by The Sunday Painter, London.